The story

 By contrast, Idris and Agda provide editor integration to quickly inspect the context of holes, to search and fill in terms that satisfy the hole, and to refine the whole when given a partial expression.

-which gets suggested as a valid hole fit to every single hole.
+exports discard :: forall a. a which gets suggested as a valid hole

 That said, with some discipline about making the lemmas small and properties simple, we can go a long distance as long as we are not trying to mechanise an entire field of mathematics.